 Subsequent work at the site has included synoptic sampling events along 10 miles of creek, annual groundwater and seep sampling, borrow material investigations, and conducting a formal repository investigation of the preferred, on-site repository location.
 The repository investigation entailed georeferencing and evaluating mine maps relative to the repository footprint, excavating test pits to evaluate constructability, and installing borings and collecting rock cores to evaluate bedrock conditions.
 Trihydro also provided assistance during the development and public scoping of an Engineering Evaluation/Cost Analysis (EE/CA).

-Trihydro is currently serving as the prime consultant for design, bidding, and construction administration of the on-site repository.
+Trihydro is currently serving as the prime consultant for the design, bidding, and construction administration of the onsite repository.
 This engineered repository is designed to contain approximately 400,000 cubic yards of metals-impacted soils, sediments, tailings, and waste rock.
 Excavation of the repository base is scheduled for the near future, with waste material excavation, repository loading, and capping to occur in subsequent field seasons.